Skip to main content

 The Risks

-A CAA funded study and clinical trial shows that cannabis may impair your ability to drive safely for even FIVE hours after inhaling.
+A previous study and clinical trial show smoking cannabis can impair your ability to drive safely for even FIVE hours after inhaling it.
 Learn more.

-While the study has shown that it takes at least 5 hours for an average cannabis user to be sober enough to operate a motor vehicle safely, it is not yet known how long it would take for users who’ve ingested cannabis.
-Cannabis doubles the driver's risk of being in a collision because the THC in cannabis can impact cognitive skills needed for safe driving, affecting your:
+Consuming cannabis increases the driver's risk of being in a collision because the THC in cannabis can impact cognitive skills needed for safe driving, affecting your:

 Coordination